How to Find the Best Physician Recruiters

 Initiating the recruitment process with the chosen physician recruiter

-Now that you've hired a recruiter to fill your open position, it's time to work with them to create an effective and efficient recruitment process.
+Now that you’ve hired a recruiter to fill your open position, it’s time to work with them to create an effective and efficient recruitment process.
+Initiating the physician recruiting process with a clear strategy is essential for success.

 Start by outlining your recruitment goals, including the number of positions to be filled, the required skill sets, and any urgency or time constraints within hiring.
 It is important that you also define a recruitment strategy, which includes dividing up tasks between different members of the team.
 Decide who will handle screening, interviews, and any negotiations.